-The District maintains a full day kindergarten with an instructional program that fulfills the District's curriculum goals and objectives and the requirements of the State law.
+The District maintains a half-day kindergarten with an instructional program that fulfills the District's curriculum goals and objectives and the requirements of the State law.
+(Plans in place to establish full-day kindergarten for the 2019-2020 school year).